 If your credit score is low, interest rates can be extremely high.
 Be mindful of additional fees, such as origination fees or prepayment penalties.
 While certain borrowers may be able to take advantage of no-fee personal loan lenders, origination fees can range from 1%-8%.

 Home equity loan

-- Nonpayment could lead to home foreclosure
+Nonpayment could lead to home foreclosure

-- Need at least 680 credit score
+Generally need at least 620 credit score

 Home equity line of credit